SimVascular/svFSI/README.md

-## NOTE

-This branch is created from master on Jan 4, 2022 and will be referenced in the manuscript to be submitted for the Journal of Open Source Software (JOSS).

 ## Introduction

 `svFSI` is a multi-physics finite element solver designed for computational modeling of the cardiovascular system.
 It is a major component of the ongoing SimVascular [**SimCardio**](http://simvascular.github.io/docsSimCardio.html) project that aims to provide the complete pipeline for cardiac modeling, from image segmentation to computational modeling.